Edmonton Board of Directors, 2017-18

 Biography coming soon.

 Josie Hammond-Thrasher is a multi-award winning PR practitioner who has built a reputation for planning and delivering creative communications solutions on time and on budget.
-Currently, she is a communications advisor with the Stollery Children’s Hospital Foundation.
+Currently, she is an associate director with the Stollery Children’s Hospital Foundation.

 An avid volunteer, Josie is the membership chair for the Edmonton chapter of the Canadian Public Relations Society, former co-chair for the Canadian Cancer Society’s Edmonton Relay For Life and former communications director for the Belgravia Community League.